OksankaLV/Timer/README.md

 # timer

-Built on the original template for creating a front-end website, but using Webpack to support writing modern JavaScript (ES6+), including ES and Sass modules from
+Built on the original template for creating a front-end website, but using Webpack to support writing modern JavaScript (ES6+), including ES and Sass modules from Esau Silva https://twitter.com/_esausilva

 ## Usage